umeshrl9/NSUT_HomePage/README.md

 # NSUT_HomePage
 Homepage of my college NSUT's official website made using HTML, vanilla CSS and JS.
-Currently optimized for viewing experience in laptops and mobiles.
+Currently optimized for viewing experience in laptops and mobiles.(both portrait and landscape mode)

 Disclaimer: I do not own any of the images or icons.
 All the respective rights belong to my college.
 This is just a personal project.